Defining the Differences

 Each is driven by a unique mission, governed by an independent board of trustees and primarily supported through tuition and charitable contributions.
-Schools define their own mission and curricula, vary in size and educational approach, and set their own standards for teacher credentials and performance as well as student admissions.
-They are elementary and secondary schools, day and boarding schools, single-sex and coeducational schools.
+Schools define their own mission and curriculum, vary in size and educational approach, and set their own standards for teacher credentials and performance as well as student admissions.
+There are elementary and secondary schools, day and boarding schools, single-sex and coeducational schools.
 All are accredited or licensed by state-recognized organizations.
 Some independent schools are religiously affiliated.

 This is a private school that operates as a business whose purpose is to generate profit by providing an educational program and related services.
 For-profit schools are either owned by individuals or corporations.
 Membership in the Hawai‘i Association of Independent Schools is currently limited to nonprofit schools.

 Most private schools in Hawai‘i are nonprofit, which means the distribution of assets to shareholders or members is prohibited.
 These schools typically engage in various forms of fundraising to balance their operating budgets.
 Any additional revenue must be reinvested to achieve the school’s goals, rather than distributed as profit.
 Most nonprofit private schools have been granted 501(c)(3) status from the Internal Revenue Service, which makes them tax-exempt, and permits them to accept tax-deductible contributions.

 Such schools operate or are supported by a particular church or religious denomination.
 In broad usage, these schools embrace a religious affiliation and offer both secular and religious instruction in an environment guided by religious traditions and values.